chrede88/qubt/README.md

 ## Wiki

-See the [wiki](https://github.com/chrede88/qubt/wiki) for all info about configuration, how to update to the newest theme version and how to easily deploy to Github Pages.
+See the [wiki](https://github.com/chrede88/qubt/wiki) for all info about configuration, customization, how to update to the newest theme version and how to easily deploy to Github Pages.